daniel81825/test-ace-primeng/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.
 * V0.0.1 initial angular.
 * V0.0.2 primeng 12.1.0-rc.1, primicons 4.1.0 and styles as in the get-started.
+* V0.0.3 ace-builds@1.4.12 plus an test implementation (unfortunatly only partially working)

 ## Development server